scalable-arch/RowArmor/README.md

 ```bash
 ./run_all_benign.sh
 ```
-This executes all benign simulations in parallel using the generated scripts.
+This executes all benign simulations using the generated scripts.

 3. Handling Failed Simulations (SIG11)